 I developed a lot of survival skills whilst living overseas, and one of the most important was the ability to take photos of people from behind.
 Now, here in ‘Murica families do tend to wear color coordinated outfits for family portrait day– but in China, it’s just another way of saying “I choose you.”
 This can be pulled off by mixing and matching various shades, or by keeping everything perfectly ordered, down to the shoes.
 And when a youngin comes along, it doesn’t have to ruin everything.
 No, you can just make it a triple and be as perfect as the little Panda family below.
 The guy on the bottom right was just a snazzy dresser that deserved an honorable mention for his Skittles-like ensemble.

-While I’m being mildly offensive, let me list three of my favorite things about China:
+While I’m being a typical American idiot, let me list three of my favorite things about China:

 2. If it reaches a certain temperature of heat, laborers don’t have to work outside because its dangerous.
-But it’s never ever ever gotten that hot.
+But it just doesn’t get that hot.
 Ever.
 The government says so.

 3. You don’t get to choose your college major.
 It’s based on your test scores, because they’re the best indication of what you should do with the rest of your life.
 Don’t want to be a mechanic?
 Too bad.
 The government says so.

 *I really enjoyed my time in China.
 And the people.
 I even kind of had a dog that was almost murdered.
-(Numbers 2 & 3 were true in Shaanxi province, not sure if its the whole country.
-Probably.)
+(Numbers 2 & 3 were true in Shaanxi province, not sure if its the whole country.)

 What amusing cultural trends have you noticed in your own country, or abroad?
-How unethical is it to take photos of strangers?
 Has your site ever been flagged for inappropriate content?

 Want to keep in touch?
 Drop your email below and I'll send you FULL POSTS anytime I write something new.
 Only want to know book news?
 Get on the list here.